Menu

 In the Foundation Stage and Key Stage 1, we use the Mastering Number programme which we introduced in September 2024.
 Ten to fifteen minute daily sessions are delivered to EYFS, Year 1 and Year 2 in single year groups.
 The programme aims to develop a solid number sense, including fluency and flexibility with number facts which will have a lasting impact of the future learning of all children.
 The aim over time is that children will leave KS1 with fluency in calculation and a confidence and flexibility with number.

 All children are catered for within the maths lessons ensuring that the teacher offers the necessary support and challenge for each individual to make progress.
-We ensure that maths is taught in creative and engaging lessons using a wide array of maths manipulatives to aid and support our children in their learning.
-We aim to encourage the deepest of learning for our children so that their knowledge can be transferred and applied in many contexts including other subjects e.g. science and art and their everyday lives.
-Maths is widely promoted across the school and our classrooms have working walls that the children can utilise to support their learning and provide extra challenge.
-We also set maths homework weekly to consolidate learning that has taken place in school.
+We ensure that maths is taught in engaging lessons using a wide array of maths manipulatives to aid and support our children in their learning.
+When introduced to new concepts, we follow the concrete, pictorial, abstract approach.
+Objects and pictures are used to demonstrate and visualise abstract ideas, alongside numbers and symbols.

-Mathematical vocabulary is an essential part of each lesson and we place great emphasis on mathematical language and questioning so pupils can discuss the mathematics they are doing, and so support them to take ideas further.
-Each lesson provides children with the opportunity to reason through their ideas, use their mathematical language to explore a line of enquiry and problem solve routine and non-routine problems.
+Mathematical vocabulary is an essential part of each lesson and at the beginning of each lesson, key vocabulary is shared with the children.
+Each lesson provides children with the opportunity to reason through their ideas, use their mathematical language to explore a line of enquiry and problem solve.
 Our use of questioning allows children to demonstrate what they know and challenges them at every step.

 We hope to build problem-solvers of the future and build resilience in our children; essential skills they can use in all aspects of their learning.